Resources (Tools I use or can Recommend)

-OneDrive (and OneDrive for Business) - http://onedrive.com - use your Microsoft account to get 5GB of free storage space.
+OneDrive (and OneDrive for Business) – use your Microsoft account to get 2GB of free storage space.
 You can also share to social networks or collaborate in real time with people on projects.

-Carbonite - http://carbonite.com - I used to use this and it's a good product.
-Cost is $59/year.
+Carbonite – I used this in years past and it’s a good product.
+Cost is around $85/year.
+Deals are available from time to time.
 Business plans available.

 Then I discovered LastPass – the last password you’ll ever need to remember and life was good again.
 Seriously, you need some kind of secure, quality password keeper for your sites.
 The great thing is, once you sign up (free service + premium add-ons) and install the browser extension, the software will automatically ask you to save each new site you visit – you do NOT have to enter in all your passwords.
 This saved my sanity!